 - Every person that is entitled to receive notice of general meetings.

 Note that the company accounts prepared and filed with Companies House may not always be suitable for presentation to the members of the company.
-For example, a private company that qualifies as “small” may deliver an abridged set of financial statements to Companies House consisting of an abbreviated balance sheet and accompanying notes together with an auditor’s report when applicable.
+For example, a private company that qualifies as “small” may deliver an abridged set of accounts to Companies House consisting of an abbreviated balance sheet and accompanying notes together with an auditor’s report when applicable.
 However, the accounts prepared for the company’s shareholders would generally include a full balance sheet and notes, together with a profit and loss account, directors report and auditor’s report (if applicable).

-As well as sending a complete set of financial statements (i.e. not abbreviated) to the company’s members, you should also submit a copy to HMRC as part of your Company Tax Return.
+As well as sending a complete set of accounts (i.e. not abbreviated) to the company’s members, you should also submit a copy to HMRC as part of your Company Tax Return.
 Where applicable, the Charity Commission or other regulatory bodies may also require a set of your company accounts for review.

 All companies are required to maintain up to date company records.
 Inform Direct is the perfect tool to help you easily keep everything up to date.